Autodidac/VisualRecognition/README.md

 VisualRecognition is a Windows desktop utility that captures small pixel patches around the mouse cursor and classifies them using an in-memory example-based model.
 The tool is geared toward rapid experimentation with visual snippets: capture a region, label it, and immediately reuse it for recognition.

 ## Features
-- Global hooks for quick actions (left-click to capture anywhere, F5 to classify) even when the window is not focused.
+- Global hooks for quick actions (left-click to capture anywhere, F5 to classify) even when the window is not focused, plus a macro bar (Record, Clear, Play, Repeat, Exit) that rides on the same hooks to control automation without refocusing the app.
-- Patch preview with simple status messaging.
+- Patch preview with simple status messaging and a live mouse-coordinate indicator so you can see exactly where captures and macro mouse events will land.
 - Captures stay centered on the cursor with padding near screen edges, keeping previews and training sizes consistent.
 - One-click learning: add a labeled patch, persist it to `pixelai_examples.bin`, and keep timestamped backups beside the model file according to the `BackupRetention` setting in `pixelai.ini`.
 - Delete captures directly from the history list, removing the on-disk `.bin` entry when present.